PSLmodels/Tax-Calculator/taxcalc/taxcalcsas/README.md

 100,000) units with income tax liabilities different by more than one cent.
 The largest income tax difference is almost $3300 (for the unit with RECID 75773) with the Tax-Calculator amount being less that the `taxcalc.sas` amount.
-The causes of these few differences are being investigated.
+The causes of these few differences will be investigated.

 ### c13 differences